 The writable control storage is included to provide microdiagnostic capability.
 It is also used to contain the compatibility feature control words.
-When the compatibility feature is installed (factory installation only), 500 control words of writable control storage are included in the basic machine.
+When the compatibility feature is installed (factory installation only), 500 additional control word addresses in wcs are included in the CPU.